willjones0108/SHARE_BEAR/README.md

 Specifically, the following AI technologies were utilized:

-OpenAI GPT-4o & Anthropic Claude 3.7 – for generating and refining content, code, debugging and documentation.
+OpenAI GPT-4o & Anthropic Claude 3.7 â€“ for generating and refining content, code, debugging and documentation.
-GitHub Copilot – for real-time coding suggestions and automated code completion within the development environment.
+GitHub Copilot â€“ for real-time coding suggestions and automated code completion within the development environment.

 These tools were employed to enhance productivity, improve quality, and accelerate development.
 All AI-generated content was reviewed and validated by the project team to ensure accuracy and appropriateness.